Neutral / cushion / high arch

 - The outsole makes use of the Megagrip compound, which aims to offer unparalleled grip and longevity on both wet and dry trails.
 Additionally, the 3D Cocoon technology delivers a balance of steadiness and flexibility for ground adaptation.
 It also aims to provide a sure-footed grip and protection from stones and debris.

-- The upper is made of polyester and spandex and is designed to envelop the foot to keep debris out.
+- The upper of this Vibram FiveFingers running footwear is made of polyester and spandex and is designed to envelop the foot to keep debris out.

 Vibram FiveFingers V-Trail size and fit